georgeslabreche/opssat-smartcam/train/README.md

 5. Install tensorflow requirements: `pip3 install -r requirements.txt`

 ## 2. Training a Model
 The model is trained with the `make_image_classifier` command.
-Usage instructions can be found [here](https://github.com/tensorflow/hub/tree/master/tensorflow_hub/tools/make_image_classifier)along with descriptions of the available parameters and hyperparameters.
+Usage instructions can be found [here](https://github.com/tensorflow/hub/tree/master/tensorflow_hub/tools/make_image_classifier) along with descriptions of the available parameters and hyperparameters.
 All example commands in this section assume a model named `my_model_name`.

 ### 2.1.
 Directories